 RESIDENTIAL TREATMENT (RTC) AND SOBER LIVING: A PERSONAL EXPERIENCE

 On July 6, 2008, I arrived at Silver Hill.
 I was tired.
 My head had been taken over by alcohol and narcotics.
 I required immediate medical attention.
 I stayed at Silver Hill for the next 33 days and began my rehabilitation.

 I first spent five days in a medical detox center, where physicians and nurses gradually weaned my body off of alcohol and drugs.
 The medical staff kept an eye on me 24 hours a day to make sure I didn’t have a seizure (an alcohol withdrawal sign) or any other negative symptoms.
 I went to the men’s 28-day residence after five days, where I began a month-long educational healing process in which I shared a room with eight to twelve other men on any given day.

 The place reminded me of my college fraternity house, without the drinking.
 There was a lot of laughter and reminiscences about our past.
 This was the beginning of what is now my favorite aspect of recovery: fellowship.
 I spent most of my 28 days there in classes learning about the disease of addiction.

 We spent time talking about our feelings in groups with other patients.
 I talked with my therapist about how I’d arrived at this place in my life and what I wanted to do next.
 I worked out at the gym, read, ate, and relaxed.
 It’s one of my favorite memories.
 I was unharmed.
 I was beginning to feel better.

 We discussed what we would do if or when we felt the need to use it in our groups.
-In fact, we learnt about methods that we could use to support us if we were on the verge of collapsing.
+We learned about methods that we could use to support ourselves if we were on the verge of collapsing.
 We never had the opportunity to use any of those things since we were never outside of the therapeutic bubble.

 It was all just a game.